adurm/SQLProject/README.md

  WHERE QuantityPerUnit
   LIKE '%bottle%' -- Search for the mention of 'bottle' in QuantityPerUnit
 ```

+#### 1.3	Repeat question above, but add in the Supplier Name and Country.
 ```
 /* 1.3 */
 SELECT p.*, s.CompanyName AS 'Supplier Name', s.Country